stadust/pointercrate/README.md

 - PostgreSQL (database used by pointercrate)
 - pandoc     (to build the markdown documentation and the guidelines)
 - diesel-cli (install via `cargo install diesel_cli`.
-Install with only the postgres feature enabled and make sure you have the postgres library installed to link against)
+Install with only the postgres feature enabled and make sure you have the postgres library installed to link against [`cargo install diesel_cli --no-default-features --features postgres`])
+- libssl-dev (one of the prereqs for diesel_cli)
+- libpq-dev (one of the prereqs for diesel_cli)

 ### Configuration